Let's Help Organ Transplantation Recipients Lead Longer, Healthier Lives.

 Professor, Department of Pathology & Laboratory Medicine, David Geffen School of Medicine at UCLA

-Dr. Elaine Reed and her team investigate how antibodies generated by the immune system contribute to the rejection of transplants.
+Dr. Elaine Reed and her team investigate how antibodies generated by the immune system contribute to the rejection of organ transplantation.
 She hopes to make organs last longer by blocking the production of these antibodies.

 Director, Transplant Research and Education Center (TREC)